KatyBrown/CIAlign/README.md

 * scipy >= 1.3.0

 ## Installation
+The easiest way to install CIAlign is using pip3

+`pip3 install cialign`

-The current release of CIAlign can be downloaded directly using [this link](https://github.com/KatyBrown/CIAlign/archive/v0.1.0.tar.gz)
+The current release of CIAlign can also be downloaded directly using [this link](https://github.com/KatyBrown/CIAlign/archive/v0.1.1.tar.gz)

-Add the CIAlign directory to your PATH environment variable as described [here](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7)
+If you download the package direcly, you will also need to add the CIAlign directory to your PATH environment variable as described [here](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7)

 ## Usage
 ### Basic Usage